-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7984 and 7986 servers," on page 19 to determine which components are CRUs and which components are FRUs. - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7940 and 7941 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Beep code Description Action 3-1-3 RAM test failed above address 0FFFFh.
 Reseat the DIMMs.
 Replace the following components one at a time, in the order shown, restarting the server each time: a.
 DIMMs b.
 (Trained service technician only) System board 3-1-4 Time-of-day clock failed.
-Reseat the system-board battery.
+Reseat the battery.
 Replace the following components one at a time, in the order shown, restarting the server each time: a.
-System-board battery b.
+Battery b.
 (Trained service technician only) System board 3-2-1 Serial port failed.
 (Trained service technician only) Replace the system board.
-3-2-4 Failed comparing CMOS memory size against actual.
+3-2-4 Failure comparing CMOS memory size against actual.
 Reseat the following components: a.
 DIMMs b.
-System-board battery Replace the following components, one at a time, in the order shown, restarting the server each time: a.
+Battery Replace the following components one at a time, in the order shown, restarting the server each time: a.
 DIMMs b.
-System-board battery c.
+Battery c.
 (Trained service technician only) System board 3-3-1 Memory size mismatch occurred.
-Verify correct matching of DIMM pairs (see "Installing a memory module" on page 37).
-Reseat the following components: DIMMs System-board battery Replace the following components, one at a time, in the order shown, restarting the server each time: DIMMs System-board battery (Trained service technician only) System board
+Verify that both DIMMs in the bank are of the same size, speed, type and technology.
+Reseat the following components: DIMMs Battery Replace the following components one at a time, in the order shown, restarting the server each time: DIMMs Battery (Trained service technician only) System board

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7984 and 7986 servers," on page 19 to determine which components are CRUs and which components are FRUs. - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 3, "Parts listing, Type 7940 and 7941 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Beep code Description Action 3-3-2 Critical SMBUS (I C bus) error occurred.
-Disconnect the server power, wait 30 seconds, and retry.
-2. Reseat the following components: a.
+Beep code Description Action 3-3-2 Critical SMBUS error occurred.
+Reseat the DIMMs.
+Replace the following components one at a time, in the order shown, restarting the server each time: a.
 DIMMs b.
-(Trained service technician only) Microprocessor c.
-(Trained service technician only) System board 3.
-Replace the following components, one at a time, in the order shown, restarting the server each time: a.
-DIMMs b.
-(Trained service technician only) System board c.
-(Trained service technician only) Microprocessor 3-3-3 No operational memory in system.
-1. Make sure that the server contains the correct number of DIMMs, in the correct order (see "Installing a memory module" on page 37).
-Install or reseat DIMMS; then, restart the server.
-Important: If some memory configuration errors occur, the 3-3-3 beep code might sound during POST, followed by a blank monitor screen.
-If this occurs and the Boot Fail Count option in the Start Options of the Configuration/Setup Utility program is enabled, you must restart the server three times to reset the configuration settings to the default configuration (the memory connector or bank of connectors enabled).
+(Trained service technician only) System board 3-3-3 No operational memory in system.
+Important: In some memory configurations, the 3-3-3 beep code might sound during POST followed by a blank display screen.
+If this occurs and the Boot Fail Count feature in the Start Options of the Configuration/Setup Utility program is set to Enabled (its default setting), you must restart the server three times to force the system BIOS to reset the CMOS values to the default configuration (memory connector or bank of connectors enabled).
+1. Install or reseat DIMMS and restart the server.
 2. Replace the following components one at a time, in the order shown, restarting the server each time: a.
 DIMMs b.
-(Trained service technician only) System board
+(Trained service technician only) System board Two short beeps Information only, configuration has changed.
+Run the Configuration/Setup Utility program.